Adnan-Yonathan/DeltaSportsFinal/docs/LINE_TRACKING_GUIDE.md

 **Schedule:** Every 30 minutes

 **What it does:**
-1. Fetches current odds from Odds API
+1. Fetches current odds from odds provider (Odds-API.io)
 2. Records all lines to database
 3. Marks opening lines for new games
 4. Enables CLV calculations later